bredschneider/web-app/PROPOSAL.md

 	- No need to transfer the signature to a PDF document, done automatically.

 	**Differences**
-	My app will store signatures specific to a certain organization or group to avoid encountering issues with individuals trying to steal other signatures as well as separating signatures for those individuals who share similair names (i.e. John Smith).
+	My app will store signatures specific to a certain organization or group to avoid encountering issues with individuals trying to steal other signatures.
+This will also prevent shared signatures for those individuals who share the same names (i.e. John Smith) but are from different organizations.

 - **DocuSign** *(http://www.docusign.com/products/features/anywhere-access)*
 	- Works from any device (desktop, tablet and mobile);
-	- Ability to send, sign and manage documents in the cloud while on your mobile device;
+	- Ability to send, sign and manage documents in the cloud while on your mobile device.

 	**Differences**
-	My app will use a password as well as password protected questions, to ensure added protection to an individual’s signature.
+	My app will use a multiple level password system, to ensure added protection to an individual’s signature.

 ##User Research
 This application will be used in a professional setting.